-Clubs and Societies – due to Covid-19 many clubs have had their activities cancelled or on-line only.
-Please check with organisers.
+Clubs and Societies – due to Covid-19 many clubs had their activities cancelled or on-line only.
+Now that activities are open again, please let us know if we need to update your club or society.

 Beaver Scouts